 If the tumor is found on the chest or abdomen, sometimes a computed tomography (CT) scan is required for more targeted radiation planning.
-The cost of the radiation protocol (not including surgery) is $5000-6500, including the oncology visit, the radiation planning and radiation treatment.
-A CT scan would add an additional $2000-2500.
-Side effects relating to this protocol of radiation are most commonly of the skin.
-About 2 weeks into the protocol, we can see hair loss, redness or irritation to the skin, and by the end of the protocol we often see skin ulcerations.
+Side effects relating to this protocol of radiation are most commonly on the skin.
+About 2 weeks into the protocol, we can see hair loss, redness or irritation to the skin, and by the end of the protocol, we often see skin ulcerations.
 These side effects may get worse up until about 1-2 weeks after completing the radiation protocol, then in the majority of patients, heal over the next couple weeks with no long-term complications.
 Keeping the region of radiation side effects clean, dry, and uninfected (no licking, biting, or rubbing by the patient) is the best way to ensure appropriate healing.

-Finally, we can irradiate MCTs in the gross setting with a hypofractionated (“hypo” meaning “low” or “few” number of treatments) radiation protocol.
-These protocols are not as aggressive as the two previously mentioned options, however there is some literature available that these protocols, with or without certain medications, can have good tumor responses.
-One publication reports a median survival time of about 1 year following treatment with this protocol and a chemotherapy called Palladia (toceranib).
+Finally, we can irradiate MCTs in the gross setting with a hypofractionated (“hypo” meaning “low” or “few” number of treatments) radiation protocols.
+These protocols are not as aggressive as the two previously mentioned options, however, there is some literature available that these protocols, with or without certain medications, can have good tumor responses.
+One publication reports a median survival time of about 1 year following treatment with this protocol and chemotherapy called Palladia (toceranib).
 Another publication estimated median control times at 2+ years for low-grade tumors when treated with radiation and prednisolone (a corticosteroid).
 These studies were performed on gross MCT and the radiation was delivered weekly for 4 weeks, taking week 3 as a break (sometimes called the 0, 7, 21 protocol for the days on which radiation is administered).
 Other protocols entail daily radiation for 5 days – Monday through Friday – or radiation once a week for 6 weeks.
-We believe the efficacy is similar between these protocols, with similar control of the tumors, however consult with the radiation oncologist to see if one protocol might be preferred for your individual pet.
-The risk of any side effect is low, since this is a moderate dose of radiation whose intent is to prolong good quality of life.
-Cost for these protocols ranges from $3,000-4,000.
-Depending on the location of the tumor, a CT scan may or may not be required.
+We believe the efficacy is similar between these protocols, with similar control of the tumors, however, consult with the radiation oncologist to see if one protocol might be preferred for your individual pet.
+The risk of any side effect is low, since this is a moderate dose of radiation whose intent is to prolong a good quality of life.

 The side effects associated with these palliative protocols are much lower, both in severity and frequency.
 Many patients can complete a protocol and not experience any side effects, however, this risk is never zero.